OmdenaAI/Katapult/README.md

 ### Katapult

-This repository would contain all the code used during this challenge.
+This repository would contain all the code and data used during this challenge.